wingkeet/getkey/README.md

 ### Introduction
-`getkey.py` is a Python 3 module that allows the user to read key presses immediately, as the keys are typed, without the need to press the Enter key.
+`getkey.py` is a Python 3 module that allows the user to read key presses immediately, as the keys are typed, without having to press the Enter key.
 It provides just one function, `getkey()`, which blocks until the user presses a key.
 This function returns a 2-tuple containing the `bytes` representation of the key being pressed, followed by and a developer-friendly name of the key.